Swapptoo/Using-Python-for-Automation/README.md

-# Learning on LinkedIn #
+# LinkedIn: Using Python for Automation #

 This is the compilation of related project/file from the online class.

-Skills covered in this course
+Skills covered in this course:
+* Process Automation
+* Python

 Learning Objectives:
 * Reading and writing files